Who we are:

 What we do:

 SERVICE: Each semester students are able to participate in a 10 week service placement, or as we call them, Transformation Groups.
 We have a variety of placements which range from building homes alongside families that have never owned their own homes, to visiting with people at the end of their lives, to agricultural opportunities aimed at helping people grow their own healthy food.
 Check out our “Transformation Groups” page for more information on our current Transformation Groups.
-To look over the application, check it out here: Spring 2013 Service Living Application.
+To look over the application, check it out here: TG Applicaiton Spring 2016

 EDUCATION: As a group we explore issues pertaining to the social and environmental health of Athens County, including poverty, Appalachian culture, acid mine contamination, and the locavore movement, among other topics.
 We also try to help connect each other with the local news, city resources, and events on campus that tie into understanding our new home.